15 Most Beautiful Places In Istanbul, Turkey

 Maiden’s Tower off of Uskudar

-If you are looking for a beautiful place to visit in Istanbul for sunset, then there is no better neighborhood than Uskudar.
-This seaside area on the Asian side of Istanbul faces west and looks into the Bosphorus Strait, offering visitors sweeping views of the water and more.
+If you are looking for a beautiful place to visit in Istanbul for sunset, then there is no better neighborhood than Uskudar which faces the West and has incredible views of the setting sun dipping below the ocean horizon.

 Perhaps the most iconic building in Uskudar is the Maiden’s Tower, a small tower that sits on a tiny island in the middle of the Bosphorus Strait.
 You can take a boat to the tower and explore it, or just enjoy its beauty from afar.